Asadkathia/USTAHUB/COLOR_PALETTE_INTEGRATION_SUMMARY.md

 #### **Accessibility Testing:**
 1. **Contrast Ratios**:
-   - ✅ Text on golden backgrounds should be white for readability
+   - ✅ Text on green backgrounds should be white for readability
-   - ✅ Text on sand background should be dark (`#202122`)
+   - ✅ Text on light grey background should be dark charcoal
-   - ✅ Link colors should have sufficient contrast
+   - ✅ Link colors should have sufficient contrast (Clean Blue #1681D9)

-2. **Focus States**:
+2. **Semantic Colors**:
+   - ✅ Success states use appropriate green (#4BDB97)
+   - ✅ Warning states use orange (#FF8C42)
+   - ✅ Error states use red (#E94F37)
-   - ✅ All interactive elements should have visible focus indicators
+   - ✅ All status colors meet WCAG standards
-   - ✅ Form inputs should show golden focus borders

 ### ⚠️ **Important Notes**